 PR For Small Businesses

-PR isn’t some nefarious tactic used by big corporations, it has many benefits for businesses of all sizes.
+PR isn’t just for big businesses; it has many benefits for businesses of all sizes.
 Even if your small business is struggling or you don’t have the income to spend on a long-term contract with an agency, PR can help your business in the following ways.

 - Brand awareness and promotion.
 One of the best things about PR firms is their media connections.
 When you get media coverage, a large number of people all around the world have access to information about your business.
 A PR firm can get your story, your vision, your product or service, and your website/location in top publications that are true to your industry or niche.
 They can promote you as an authority in your field with high-level thought leadership content.
 This will not only broadcast you and your service to more people than ever before, it’ll make you seem credible when they stumble upon you.